 Essentially, criminally negligent homicide is any type of accidental death caused by the reckless or negligent behavior of an individual.

 WHAT IS THE DIFFERENCE BETWEEN INVOLUNTARY MANSLAUGHTER AND NEGLIGENT HOMICIDE?

-Involuntary manslaughter and criminally negligent homicide are fundamentally the same.
+Involuntary manslaughter and criminally negligent homicide in Arizona are fundamentally the same.
 The terminology used comes down to what jurisdiction your area falls under.
 In some cases, jurisdictions may use the term “criminally negligent homicide” to refer to a crime that does not meet the level of recklessness it takes to be considered manslaughter.
 The use of either term is subjective to the case itself and depends on the area where the crime took place.

 IS NEGLIGENT HOMICIDE A MISDEMEANOR?

 Some states classify negligent homicide as a misdemeanor with the exception of DUI cases, while others classify it as a felony.
 In the state of Arizona, criminally negligent homicide is a Class 4 felony.
 The difference between a misdemeanor and a felony is that a misdemeanor is less serious.
 It results in smaller sentences and fines than a felony.
 Felonies are the most serious crime an individual can commit.
 They can result in longer jail time, a higher number in fines, and sometimes a permanent loss of freedoms.